Joe Dever: Biography

 Dever was born in Chingford and educated at Buckhurst Hill County High School.
 In 1976, he joined the studio-based orchestra of a record company in London known as Pye Records which provided accompaniment to prominent solo singers and artists.
 After 18 months, the orchestra disbanded and Dever then freelanced for a year before joining Virgin Records as a recording engineer based at Manor Studios in Oxfordshire.
 Dever has two children, Ben (b.
 1981) and Sophie (b.
 1987).

 Dever was a bass guitar player and attempted to get a record deal when playing with Essex-based band Seventh Seal.
 This led to him getting involved with John Lydon's band Public Image Ltd; Dever acted as the band's road manager and tour manager when it toured in Europe.

-He was also an enthusiastic wargamer with an extensive collection of both 15mm and 25mm metal miniatures, of which he had painted the vast majority.
+He was also an enthusiastic wargamer with an extensive collection of both 15 mm and 25 mm metal miniatures, of which he had painted the vast majority.

 During June–August 2005, Dever underwent extensive surgery for bi-lateral kidney cancer, involving a partial nephrectomy of the right kidney, and a full nephrectomy of the left kidney.
 Seventy percent of his remaining kidney was saved.
 The surgical team was directed by J. L. Peters of Whipps Cross University Hospital in London.
 It proceeded without complications on 10 August 2005, and subsequently Dever made a swift recovery, having retained sufficient kidney function to lead a normal life without any need for dialysis.

 In August 2016, Dever underwent a bile duct surgery which caused side effects.
 In late October, he announced his admission to hospital for a series of treatment to correct these complications.
 He died on 29 November 2016, following those complications.